mor1ahhh/From-Score-to-Script/README.md

 ## Overview
 **From Score to Script** is a creative coding experiment that reimagines Toby Fox’s *“The Third Sanctuary”* using **Python** within the coding environment **TunePad**.
-The project explores how musical structure can be translated into logical systems — loops, lists, and functions — transforming a traditional musical score into executable code.
+The project explores how musical structure can be translated into logical systems, like loops, lists, and functions, transforming a traditional musical score into executable code.
 Every musical phrase, rhythm, and instrument has been reconstructed algorithmically to mirror the expressive complexity of the original piece.

 This project was developed as part of a university assignment exploring **creative coding**.